The London Centre for Cosmetic Dentistry Code of Practice for Patients Who Wish to Raise Concerns

 Our aim is to respond to patients’ concerns in a caring and sensitive way.

-The person responsible for dealing with any concerns about the service we provide in this practice, is the Practice Service Coordinator, who is Myah Caro.
+The person responsible for dealing with any concerns about the service we provide in this practice is the Practice Service Coordinator, who is Paula Arias.

 If a patient writes to express their concern, the letter will be passed on to the relevant person immediately.

-We will acknowledge any concerns raised in writing within two days.
-If a concern has been raised in writing, the written acknowledgement will also include a copy of this Code of Practice, again, normally within two working days.
-We will investigate the concern and report back within ten working days of it being received.
-If we are unable to complete our investigations within ten working days for any reason, we will notify the patient, giving reasons for the delay and the likely period within which the investigation will be completed.
+We will acknowledge any concerns raised in writing within 2 days.
+If a concern has been raised in writing, the written acknowledgement will also include a copy of this Code of Practice, again, normally within 2 working days.
+We will investigate the concern and report back within 20 working days of it being received.
+If we are unable to complete our investigations within 20 working days for any reason, we will notify the patient, giving reasons for the delay and the likely period within which the investigation will be completed.

 We will confirm the outcome of the investigation and any decisions made in writing.